Lewandowskista/QAssistant/README.md

 - Create and manage multiple QA projects side by side
 - Color-coded project sidebar for quick visual identification
 - Rename or delete projects with a double-click
-- Drag to reorder projects in the sidebar
+- Each project has its own tasks, notes, links, files, test plans, and credentials

 ### 🔗 Links
 - Embed any URL directly in the app via WebView2
-- Persistent browser sessions — stay logged in to Notion, Figma, Linear and GitHub
+- Persistent browser sessions — stay logged in to Notion, Figma, Linear, and GitHub
-- Organize and reorder links per project
+- Organize and reorder links per project with pin support
-- Supports all link types: Notion, Figma, Linear, GitHub, and custom URLs
+- Typed shortcuts for Notion, Figma, Linear, GitHub, and generic URLs

 ### 📝 Notes
-- Rich text notes per project with auto-save
+- Per-project notes with auto-save and timestamps
-- Reorder notes via drag and drop
+- File attachments per note
 - Quick search across all notes and projects
-- Timestamped with last saved indicator

 ### ✅ Tasks — Kanban Board
-- 5-column Kanban board: Todo, In Progress, In Review, Done, Blocked
+- 7-column Kanban board: **Backlog → To Do → In Progress → In Review → Done → Canceled → Duplicate**
-- Manual task mode — create, edit, and delete tasks with priority and due dates
+- Manual task creation with title, description, priority, due date, labels, assignee, and reporter
-- Linear sync mode — fetch and view real Linear issues directly in the board
-- Post comments to Linear issues from within the app
-- Open issues directly in Linear with one click
+- Drag tasks between columns
+- Task detail sidebar with full history, attachments, and AI analysis
+- **Linear sync** — import issues from any team (resolve by name, key, or UUID), post comments, open in Linear
+- **Jira sync** — import issues from any Atlassian Cloud project via REST API v3, with full field mapping
-- Due date reminders with in-app notification banners
+- Due-date reminders with in-app notification banners
-- Daily summary notification at 9am
+- Daily 9 AM summary toast notification

-### 🤖 AI-Powered Issue Analysis
+### 🤖 AI-Powered Issue Analysis (Gemini)
-- Analyze any task or Linear issue using Google Gemini AI
+- Deep per-issue analysis powered by Google Gemini (`gemini-2.5-flash`)
-- Token-optimized TOON prompt format for more efficient and consistent analysis output
-- Multimodal support: attached screenshots can be analyzed for errors, UI state, and logs
-- Automatic model selection with fallback if a model is temporarily rate-limited
+- Automatic model fallback if rate-limited
-- Get AI-generated insights including:
+- Multimodal support — attached screenshots are included in the analysis
+- Structured output in four sections:
-  - Root Cause Analysis
+  - **Root Cause Analysis**
-  - Impact Assessment
+  - **Impact Assessment**
-  - Suggested Fix
+  - **Suggested Fix**
-  - Prevention Recommendations
+  - **Prevention Recommendations**
+- Versioned analysis history — each run is hashed and timestamped, and persisted across sessions for Linear and Jira issues
+- Uses a compact **TOON** (Token-Oriented Object Notation) prompt format to reduce token usage while preserving analysis quality
-- Copy analysis results to clipboard for easy sharing
+- Copy results to clipboard for easy sharing

-- Requires a Google AI Studio API key (free tier available)
+### 🧪 Test Management
+- Organise test cases into named **Test Plans**
+- Manual test case creation with pre-conditions, steps, test data, expected/actual result, and priority
+- **AI-assisted test case generation** from issue title and description
+- Per-plan **criticality assessment** powered by Gemini
+- Test execution tracking with per-run results: Passed, Failed, Blocked, Skipped, Not Run
+- Archive completed test plans to keep the workspace clean
+- Export test cases and execution results to **CSV**

+### 🔌 Automation API
+- Lightweight local HTTP server for CI/automation framework integration
+- Exposes test cases and accepts execution results via REST
+- Bearer token authentication with a cryptographically random key stored in Credential Manager
+- Compatible with Playwright, Cypress, or any HTTP client
+- Configurable port; key regeneration available from Settings

 ### 📁 Files
-- Attach files to any project
+- Per-project file attachment storage
-- Paste screenshots directly from clipboard (Win+Shift+S)
+- Paste screenshots directly from clipboard
-- Drag and drop files into the app
-- Browse and attach any file type
+- Drag-and-drop file import
+- Executable and script extensions are blocked for security
 - Image thumbnail previews
-- Reorder files via drag and drop

 ### 🔍 Search
 - Quick search across all notes and tasks in all projects
 - Results navigate directly to the relevant project and tab

+### 🔔 Reminders & Notifications
+- Background timer checks tasks every minute for approaching due dates
+- Overdue, upcoming (today/tomorrow), and later notification tiers
+- Daily 9 AM summary banner
+- Native Windows toast notifications via `AppNotificationManager`
+- Click a notification to navigate directly to the relevant task

 ### 🖥️ System Tray
-- Minimize to system tray instead of closing (toggleable in Settings)
+- Minimize to tray support (toggleable in Settings)
-- Right-click tray icon for Show / Hide / Exit menu
+- Right-click context menu: Restore / Exit
-- Double-click tray icon to restore
+- Double-click tray icon to restore window

-### 🎨 UI & Window
-- Always-on-top floating window
-- Custom titlebar with Pin toggle, minimize, maximize and close
-- Dark theme throughout with purple accent colors
-- Fully custom window controls — no default Windows titlebar buttons
-- Smooth drag and drop reordering across all lists

 ### ⚙️ Settings & Diagnostics
-- Configure Linear, Jira, and Google AI Studio API integrations
-- View data storage paths and log files for troubleshooting
-- Refresh projects sidebar manually if needed
+- Per-project credential storage — each project can connect to a different workspace
+- All credentials stored securely in the **Windows Credential Manager** (never written to disk)
+- Automation API key management with one-click regeneration
+- Storage path diagnostics with log file access

 ---